RobWolle/Projects/README.md

 /Physics
-- Programs for simulating physical systems including electrostatics, quantum algorithms, and tunnelling probabilities.
+- Programs for simulating physical systems including electrostatics via finite difference methods, quantum algorithms via qiskit & IBM computers, and condensed matter physics problems.

 /VillageGenerator
-- Program used to generate a procedurally generated village from a handdrawn line
+- Program used to generate a procedurally generated village from a handdrawn line.
+Currently in development.

 /Test
-- Test files to practice langauge documentation and test cases
+- Test files to practice langauge documentation and test cases.